Sancharisingh/smart-bookmark-app/README.md

 # Smart Bookmark App

-A bookmark manager built as a take‑home assignment using Next.js (App Router) and Supabase.
+A bookmark manager built using Next.js (App Router) and Supabase.
 Users sign in with Google OAuth, save private bookmarks, and see changes update in real time.

 ## Live Demo